smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/04-Scaling/README.md

 - every int as `int64`

 Which in some cases is not optimized at all.
-For instance downcasting a dataframe containing only integer columns in range [0:20] from `int64` to `int8` would divide by 4 its size
+For instance downcasting a dataframe containing only integer columns in range [0:20] from `int64` to `int8` would decrease its size four times

 ## Exercise

-Implement a function `df_optimized` optimizing size of a dataset:
+Implement a function `df_optimized` optimizing the size of a dataset:

 ```python
 def df_optimized(df, verbose=True, **kwargs):